Diverto/nse-log4shell/README.md

 ## Best fix

 Best solution to protect from CVE-2021-44228:
-Start your server with log4j2.formatMsgNoLookups set to true, or update to log4j-2.15.0-rc1 or later.
+Start your server with log4j2.formatMsgNoLookups set to true, or update to log4j-2.16.0 or later.
+Note that log4j-2.15.0-rc1 is not recomended any more since new vulnerabilities were found.
+Therefore, you should update to log4j-2.16.0 or later (thanks @ruppde).

 # References